 Highlights: There is some trek that is particularly good during monsoon season as they lie in the rain shadow.
 Those treks are Annapurna Circuit Trekking, Manaslu Trekking, and Upper Mustang Trekking.
 The famous Everest Base Camp Trekking can also be done during the monsoon season, but please expect rain during the first few days after which the weather will improve day-by-day.
 An advantage of having the monsoon season is crowd-free experiences.
 You’ll also be able to get good rates at normally busy destinations such as Chitwan, Pokhara, and Bandipur.
 Marsyangai Valley and Tilicho Lake (placed along the Annapurna Circuit) are absolutely beautiful this time of the year and are known for their lush greenery and great views.

 The fall season, the best time to visit Nepal!
-Weather in Nepal is absolutely stunning during this period – whether you want to explore Nepal’s beautiful culture or go trekking in some of the highest passes in the world.
+The weather in Nepal is absolutely stunning during this period – whether you want to explore Nepal’s beautiful culture or go trekking in some of the highest passes in the world.
 The skies are clear, there is little to no rain, and the visibility is normally perfect.

 Average Temperature: 45 – 67° F / 7 – 19° C (in Kathmandu)